 I’m not going to lie, switching the vinyl colors to create the geometric blocks worried me a little.
 However, it was really easy.
 Since I had sliced all four colors the same way, I just took out the middle chunk of the first green triangle, and swapped it with the middle chunk of the first white triangle.
 They lined up easy and it was easy to work with.

 Applying the Vinyl

 Once your colors are swapped (I swapped green with white and navy with a paler shade of blue), adhere the transfer paper to the vinyl.
 This will help you get the triangles onto the tray in one piece.
 After sticking on the transfer paper, cut out each triangle.
 You don’t have to cut close to the sides of the vinyl, except on the bottom.
 You don’t want extra vinyl on the bottom because you want your triangle to line up with the base of the tray.

 Once cut apart, start sticking the triangles on your tray.
 I used a 1″ block of masking tape in the corners to mark the space I wanted to leave between the triangles and the edges of the tray.
 Then, I applied a triangle to each corner, working my way in to the center.

 And that’s really all there was to it.
-I love the end result even more than I thought I would – and believe me, I spent a lot of time thinking about it!
-When the games not being played, I plan to store the little pieces in a small canvas bag that can sit in the tray, and it can still be used as a coffee table tray.
+I love the end result even more than I thought I would!
+When the games not being played, I store the little pieces in a small canvas bag that sits in the tray.
 The graphic design is a perfect way to add a pop of modern, and the game is just an added bonus – it’s pulling a double duty!

 How would you have personalized this adorable bamboo tray?
 I would love to hear some more ideas!